Wednesday, 27 November 2024

 Georgie Crozier: When does a motion have a person’s name in it?
 It’s the Victorian Ombudsman.

 The ACTING PRESIDENT (Jeff Bourman): Order!
 There is no point of order.
-Mr Galea to continue without assistance, and keep it relevant to the motion.
+Mr Galea to continue without assistance and to keep it relevant to the motion.

 Michael GALEA: I will say that Mrs Broad did mouth the name of the Ombudsman to me in that last little section there, so I will acknowledge Mrs Broad for that and acknowledge that once again the Nationals certainly seem to be running rings around their coalition partners.
 I do not know why they continue to put up with them, Mrs Broad.